Which is better: a time and materials, cost-plus, or fixed price contract?

 Is cost-plus only used when the contractor uses subcontractors?

-In this example, a Cost-Plus structure allows the contractor to bill the client for the actual hours his crew worked, the actual material bills, and the fixed electrical costs, plus either a fixed fee or a markup percentage.
+In this example, a Cost-Plus structure allows the contractor to bill the client for the actual hours his crew worked, the actual material bills, and the fixed plumbing costs, plus either a fixed fee or a markup percentage.

 Why choose a cost-plus agreement?

 • Flexibility: Adjustments can be made more easily during the project.
+If you decide to upgrade your kitchen cabinetry or add extra features during your remodel, it’s simpler to accommodate those changes.

 What are the downsides of a cost-plus contract?